 Efficiency: When your inventory meets key certifications, you eliminate second-guessing at the counter and streamline quoting, sourcing, and customer support.

-Every cable you source from DWC meets or exceeds NEC and UL standards.
+Every cable you source from DWC meets or exceeds the specified standards you require.
 That means fewer inspection delays, fewer callbacks, and more trust from your customers.
 With spec sheets at your fingertips and responsive support from our team, you can move fast and stay compliant.

 Have a question about certification requirements or need help matching specs to a customer’s application?
 Connect with your DWC Account Manager today.